tc-tommo/cv/applications/StormID--AI-consultant/cv.md

 # Personal Statement

 I am a computer science graduate with a passion for building things.
 My strongest talent is to produce inventive, high quality ideas and designs.
-I struggle to feel this shining about my own abilities but I have been told I have been good at it.
-I also try to support that by building strong technical understanding from the atoms up.
+I don't often feel this shining about my own abilities but I have consistent feedback that I am good at this.
+I also try to support that by building strong technical understanding of computers, language models, and software from the atoms up.
-My work is driven by the synthesis of high tech concepts into human centred design.
-I hope that my experience in academic and personal projects demonstrates an ability to be an autonomous operator, and producer of creative and actionable ideas.
+My work is driven by the synthesis of high tech concepts into applications for people.
+I hope that my experience in academic and personal projects gives some demonstration of my strength as an autonomous operator and creative person.

 ## Skills